 - Ensure you have good background knowledge and are familiar with your potential mentor’s research before reaching out to them.

-- Have an idea surrounding the kind of experiment you would like to do and how you will fit into that mentor’s lab.
+- Have an idea surrounding the kind of experiment you would like to do and how you will fit into that mentor’s research focus.

 Refine Your Search